How to identify wildlife feeding signs

-- Both red and grey squirrels eat pine cones and leave characteristic ‘cores’ and piles of stripped scales under conifer trees.
+- Red and grey squirrels eat pine cones and leave characteristic ‘cores’ and piles of stripped scales under conifer trees.
 It is impossible to tell the species of squirrel apart from these remains.

 - Birds, such as crossbills and woodpeckers, also strip pinecones, but while the scales of cones eaten by squirrels have clean-cut edges, those made by birds are ragged where they have been pulled out.